jonnonz1/nz-statute-book/acts/public/1982/friendly-societies-and-credit-unions-act-1982.md

-  (c) that the only objects of the credit union will be those of a credit union specified in section 101; and (d) that the credit union will have a common bond as defined in section 102; and (e) that the credit union’s name will comply with section 103; and (f) that there is no reason to expect that the credit union will not be operated in accordance with its rules and this Part.
+  (c) that the only objects of the credit union will be those of a credit union specified in section 101; and (d) that the credit union will have a common bond as defined in section 102; and (e) that the credit union’s name will comply with section 103; and (f) that there is no reason to expect that the credit union will not be operated in accordance with its rules and this Part; and
+  (g) that the credit union has at least 1 officer who lives in—
+    (i) New Zealand; or
+    (ii) an enforcement country (within the meaning of section 2(1) of the Companies Act 1993) and is a director or an officer of a body corporate that is incorporated in an enforcement country.
 (2) The Registrar must—
   (a) register the credit union’s name; and
   (b) issue a certificate of incorporation; and